Djama1GIT/multitasking-app/README.md

 ## Installation and Setup <sup><sub>(tested on Linux)</sub></sup>

-1. Install Docker and Docker Compose if they are not already installed on your system.
+1. Install Make, Docker and Docker Compose if they are not already installed on your system.

 2. Clone the project repository: